JTheoMitr/crypto-trader/README.md

 RAPIDAPI_API_KEY=YOUR-API-KEY-HERE rails server

-(replace YOUR-API-KEY-HERE with the key you were provided with)
+(replace YOUR-API-KEY-HERE with the key you were provided)

 once the server is running, you can navigate to the dedicated port (http://localhost:3000) and follow the on-screen prompts / links to use the application.